Project and artworks development

 A detailed account of the project and creation of the artworks

 by Director of StoreyG2, John Angus

 At the time of this project, StoreyG2 was a tiny art organisation.
 It had been developed from Storey Gallery.

 I was one of a group of Lancaster artists which started Storey Gallery in 1991, a contemporary gallery based in a grand but unused Victorian gallery in Lancaster.
 We ran a programme of of over 100 exhibitions featuring many artists with international reputations including Andy Goldsworthy, Albert Irvin, Richard Wilson, and Linder Sterling.
 Over a 20 year period the structure of the organisation gradually developed from being an informal group of artists to a company limited by guarantee and registered charity.
 I became director.

-In 2012 our funding was hit in the first Arts Council England cull, and this was exacerbated by the financial collapse and insolvency of our landlord and partner, the Storey Creative Industries Centre.
+In 2012 our funding was hit in an Arts Council England cull, and this was exacerbated by the financial collapse and insolvency of our landlord and partner, the Storey Creative Industries Centre.